-All of these areas interlink throughout the curriculum and adults make the most of opportunities to interact with children to develop their playing, thinking and learning.
+These areas interlink throughout the curriculum and adults make the most of opportunities to interact with children to develop their playing, thinking and learning.
 Adults also recognise that there are times when they need to take a step back to enable children to think critically and solve a problem by trial and error or perseverance.